How to Transfer a Private Registration

 - The vehicle given in section two (i.e. the vehicle currently registered with the mark; sometimes called the "donor" vehicle) must either be taxed or be declared SORN (Statutory Off Road Notification) - see below.

-- The vehicle in section three (sometimes referred to as the "receiving" vehicle) must be taxed as DVLA will not transfer a registration to an un-taxed vehicle
+- The vehicle in section three (sometimes referred to as the "receiving" vehicle) must be taxed for the last 5 years without any gaps or ahve a SORN for the same period of time

 - An application for tax may be made at the same time as the transfer - any changes to the V5C may also be made at the same time